What to watch for after a hospital stay or illness

 What you're watching for in those first weeks is whether they're recovering toward their baseline or moving in a different direction.
 Sometimes people come home exactly like they were before they got sick.
 Sometimes they come home different.
 Your job is to notice which one is happening, because the difference matters for everything that comes next.

 Hospitals are disorienting places.
 The lighting is wrong.
 The sounds are constant and strange.
 There are beeping machines and people coming in at all hours.
 The schedule is determined by medication times and shift changes, not natural rhythms.
-If you were in the hospital for more than a few days, you probably experienced some of that disorientation yourself if you were spending time there.
+If you were spending time there, you probably experienced some of that disorientation yourself.
 Now imagine that for someone whose brain is already less flexible, whose baseline includes some memory issues, whose body is sick and not operating normally.

 Hospitals are also depleting.
 The person is not moving around much.
 They're not doing their normal cognitive activities.
 They're being handled by medical professionals who are not family, using medical language that may not be fully explained, in a building that makes them anxious because hospitals are associated with bad things happening.
 Even if the outcome is positive, the experience is taxing.
-And for older people, that taxing experience can have lasting effects that don't resolve on their own.
+The Administration for Community Living reports that older adults who are hospitalized for more than three days face significantly higher rates of functional decline afterward.
+That taxing experience can have lasting effects that don't resolve on their own.

-But here's the tricky part: sometimes delirium that happens in a hospital is the first sign of something more lasting.
+The tricky part is that sometimes delirium that happens in a hospital is the first sign of something more lasting.
 Sometimes it's a symptom that cognitive decline has started.
 Sometimes it's a sign of a new medical problem that hasn't been fully treated yet.
-So you're watching in those early weeks to see if the confusion is decreasing as they recover, or if it's staying stable or getting worse.
+If that number made your stomach drop, you're having the same reaction everyone has.
+Most people recover from hospital delirium.
+You're watching in those early weeks to see if the confusion is decreasing as they recover, or if it's staying stable or getting worse.

 You also need to know what your parent's true baseline is, because if you don't, you can't tell if something is different.
 If your parent had memory issues before the hospital stay, some ongoing memory confusion after isn't necessarily delirium.
-If they were sharp as a tack before and come home unable to follow conversations, that's delirium.
-If they were slightly forgetful and come home very forgetful, somewhere in the middle, you're trying to figure out what's new versus what was already there.
+If they were sharp before and come home unable to follow conversations, that's delirium.
+If they were slightly forgetful and come home very forgetful, you're trying to figure out what's new versus what was already there.

 The best thing you can do is write things down.
 Write down what they're able to do.
 Can they remember why they went to the hospital?
 Can they remember what day it is?
 Can they manage getting to the bathroom on their own?
 Can they take their medications without reminding?
 Can they hold a conversation about something other than their health?
 These observations become your baseline for the recovery period.